Last Updated on

 Probably the most famous recent study to look into this is the one by Shaner et al (2014) that compared barbell squats to the leg press.

 The study found that barbell squats produced greater results in total work, strength, and produced a greater hormonal response .
-But what does the science say?

 This article will take a look at the benefits and negatives of each to discover which is best.